Dick Vermeil Fund for

 - When possible annual in-person gathering with coaching staff

-- Any donor who gives $50,000+ will be a Champions Society Member with its accompanying benefits
+- Any donor who gives $50,000+ will be a Circle of Champions Member with its accompanying benefits

 Vermeil focuses on Spartan football during visit with Murph & Mac on the KNBR morning show.